invicticide/fractive/doc/source/projects.md

 # Project metadata

-None of the project metadata is currently used, but in the future it will be displayed to the player (e.g. on a standardized title page, in an online database of Fractive stories, etc.)
+Aside from the title, none of the project metadata is currently used, but in the future it will be displayed to the player (e.g. on a standardized title page, in an online database of Fractive stories, etc.)

-## title

 	"title": "My Project Title"

 Specifies the name of your story.
 This will be shown to the player, so it should be your actual story title, not a project code name or internal name.

-## author
+The page title will also be set to this if the `<!--\{title}-->` mark is present in your template; see [Templates]({@Stories-Templates}) for details.

 	"author": "Your Name"

 Specifies who wrote the story.
 This could be your real name, an online nickname, a social media handle, or even a company name.

-## description

 	"description": "About your story"

 Give a brief (one or two sentences) description of your story.

-## website

 	"website": "Your website"